ocaml/v2.ocaml.org/site/learn/tutorials/guidelines.md

 > **Justification**: Between one display and another, the indentation of
-> the program changes completely; it can also becomes completely wrong,
+> the program changes completely; it can also become completely wrong,
 > if the programmer used both tabulations and spaces to indent the
 > program.
 >